AnonymityDataRelease/QPeek/README.md

 	pip install nltk

 We employ [Sentence Transformer](https://www.sbert.net/#) to conduct anchor sentence detection and expansion.
 The embeddings of sentences and queries are encoded by [Bi-Encoder](https://www.sbert.net/examples/applications/retrieve_rerank/README.html).
 We employ the pretrained sentence embedding model ([link](https://huggingface.co/sentence-transformers/all-mpnet-base-v2)), It maps sentences & paragraphs to a 768 dimensional dense vector space and can be used for tasks like clustering or semantic search.
 For more details, please find [here](https://www.sbert.net/docs/pretrained_models.html#sentence-embedding-models).
+For the passage-level ranker, we employ the [Cross-Encoder](https://www.sbert.net/examples/applications/cross-encoder/README.html) pre-trained on MSMARCO passage re-ranking task.

 The code for pre-computing the sentence embeddings: